-You can get copies made in a store location or order online and have them ready to pick up at a location near you.
-Or you can have the copies shipped to you.
+You can get them made in a store location or order online and have them ready to pick up at a location near you.
+Or you can have them shipped to you.
 Shipping from Office Depot is free on qualifying orders of $35 or more.

-Online prices via their website are currently running at 9 cents per black and white copy and 42 cents for a color copy.
+Online prices via their website are currently running at 9 cents per black and white page and 42 cents for a color page.

-Prices may vary if you go directly into a store location to order the copies.
-When we use Office Depot to get copies made, we prefer to go directly to the office to have them scan the document and copy it, simply because they have much higher quality scanners than what we have at home.
+Prices may vary if you go directly into a store location to order.
+When we use Office Depot, we prefer to go directly to the office to have them scan the document and copy it, simply because they have much higher quality scanners than what we have at home.

 We’ve had the local Office Depot scan and copy dozens of documents for us – even color documents that need to be super high quality – and they’ve always done a great job, at least at our local store location.

-FedEx (also known as FedEx/Kinkos in some locations) is another popular chain store to get your copies made.
-They have over 1800 available locations.
+FedEx (also known as FedEx/Kinkos in some locations) is another popular chain store to use.
+They have over 1,800 available locations.

-FedEx will also let you make copies online and pick them up at a store location near you, or they’ll ship the copies to you.
+FedEx will also let you make copies online and pick them up at a store location near you, or they’ll ship them to you.
 You can plan on paying for shipping unless you have an order of $100 or more, in which case they’ll ship for free.

-The FedEx website didn’t list copy prices for basic black and white or color copies online anywhere that I could find, however in our area I’ve found that they tend to be more expensive than what the local Office max charges.
+The FedEx website didn’t list prices for basic black and white or color copies online anywhere that I could find, however in our area I’ve found that they tend to be more expensive than what the local Office Max charges.

-You’ll want to call your local FedEx location for more information before heading to their store to make copies, especially if you’ve got competing office supply stores close by.
+You’ll want to call your local FedEx location for more information before heading to their store, especially if you’ve got competing office supply stores close by.
 It’s always good to compare prices.

 The UPS Store is primarily a shipping store but many locations also offer copy and print services.
 There are currently over 5,000 UPS Store locations (independently owned via the franchise system) in the United States, Canada and Puerto Rico.

-Because UPS Stores are franchised, the cost for copies will vary by location, so your best bet is to stop in or call a location near you to get prices.
+Because UPS Stores are franchised, the cost varies by location, so your best bet is to stop in or call a location near you to get prices.

 The Staples office supply store chain has over 1,500 locations in the U.S. They offer color and black and white copy services at all locations.

 They also offer presentation manual creation and other services.
-Pricing depends on the type of copy you want and any other preferences.
+Pricing depends on your preferences.
 You can contact your individual Staples location for more information, or check online to design and order copies of documents you upload.

 Other Local Print Shops